Fiat Doblò: Brazilian Doblò

-Launched in 2002, the Brazilian Doblòs were initially available with two 16 valve petrol engines, a 1.3 litre Fire and a 1.6 litre Torque.
+Launched in late 2001 as a 2002 model, the Brazilian Doblòs were initially available with two 16 valve petrol engines, a 1.3 litre Fire and a 1.6 litre Torque.
 From 2004 to 2009, the only engine available in Brazil was an 8 valve 1.8 litre Ecotec, supplied by General Motors do Brasil.
 This engine was produced initially in a petrol version, and later as flex fuel.

-In September 2003, Fiat Brazil introduced an off road 4x2 version called Fiat Doblò Adventure, also with the straight-4 Ecotec 1800 cc engine.
+In September 2003, Fiat Brazil introduced an off-road 4x2 version called Fiat Doblò Adventure, also with the straight-4 Ecotec 1800 cc engine.
 It has revised exterior look with bigger bumpers and mouldings and raised ride height 6 cm and spare wheel on the rear.

 In 2009, the whole Adventure line (Doblò, Idea, Strada and Palio Weekend) was equipped with a locking differential.
 The line was rebadged as Adventure Locker.
 Only in the model year of 2010, the Brazilian Doblò and the Doblò Adventure were updated with the European facelift of 2005.

 Besides the 1.8 litre Powertrain, Doblò is now equipped with a 1.4 litre Fire flex engine.
 In the model year of 2011, the 8 valve 1.8 litre Ecotec engine was replaced by the brand new 16 valve 1.8 litre E.torQ engine, produced by Fiat Powertrain Technologies.

-The Brazilian Doblò was discontinued in December 2021 after 160,000 units had been assembled.
+The Brazilian Doblò was discontinued in December 2021 after 160,000 units had been assembled in 20 years.
 Slow sales meant that meeting the upcoming Proconve L7 emissions standards would not be viable.